thm-projects/ilias-flashcards/README.md

 ILIAS-Flashcards is a digital quiz and flashcard application.
-Used together with a connector software, the [arsnova- connector](https://github.com/thm-projects/arsnova-lms-connector), this application can be utilized to show questions and tests from the open source e-learning plattform [Ilias](http://www.ilias.de/) on any HTML5 capable device.
+Used together with a connector software, the [arsnova- connector](https://github.com/thm-projects/arsnova-lms-connector), this application can be utilized to show questions and tests from the open source e-learning plattform [Ilias](http://www.ilias.de/) from any HTML5 capable device.
 It is released under the GPLv3 license.

 In order to support offline storage of the mentioned questions and tests, ILIAS-flashcards uses [localforage](https://github.com/mozilla/localForage) as local asynchronous storage.
 After registering on the connector software via LDAP, the application can be used completely and unconditionally offline.
-Only the expiration of the login data (usally after 14 days) and updates of questions or tests might require a fresh connection to the e-learning plattform.
+Only the expiration of the login data (usally after 14 days) and updates of questions or tests might require a fresh connection to the connector software.

 ### Requirements